Last Updated August 10, 2020

 We have taken necessary steps, in and out of the HEA offices, to safeguard our communities and employees in order to ensure that we continue providing the electric service you depend on.

-Our offices located in Homer and Kenai were closed to the public effective March 16.
-We are still conducting business as usual over the phone and are standing by and here to help you.
+Our lobbies, located in Homer and Kenai, were closed to the public effective March 16.
+We are still conducting business as usual over the phone, and now with the walk-up and drive-through windows, and are standing by and here to help you.
 If you have concerns, including questions about managing your account, please contact us at:

 - Toll-free at 1 (800) 478-8551